dklounge/dklounge.github.io/_posts/2014-06-07-hotel-tonight-trigger.md

 >
 >HIP and SOLID rooms

 Alright.
 My curiosity sufficiently stoked, I open the mobile app.
-The email trigger successfully lead to action.
+The email _trigger successfully lead to action_.

 >![HT email 3]({{site.url}}/assets/images/HT/IMG_6272.PNG "HT email 3")
 >
 >Room types and images are complemented with room prices.

 You can find a few techniques in the image above intended to move the rooms (i.e. action triggers).

-The first is bargain hunting.
+* The first is bargain hunting.
 See how the room price has been cut from $324 to $199.

-The second is scarcity.
+* The second is scarcity.
 Notice that there are only 2 rooms remaining at Hotel Monaco. _Get this room now before it is sold out!_

-###Categories and Questions
+###Room Categories Confusion
 I have to say that I am puzzled by the product team\'s decision around room categories.

-First of all, how should the user decipher the room categories and the colors?
-Does the intended user user the app often enough to be able to associate the colors with the categories?
+* First of all, how should the user decipher the room categories and the colors?
+Does the intended user use the app often enough to be able to associate the colors with the categories?

-Are the catgory names themselves intuitively defined?
+* Are the catgory names themselves intuitively defined?
 I had no idea what "SOLID" meant.
 I fumbled around the app to find what it means in this next screen shot.

 >![HT SOLID]({{site.url}}/assets/images/HT/IMG_6273.PNG "HT SOLID")
 >